Myths & Facts about our Most Feared & Loved Food

 BACON MYTH #1: Bacon is loaded with saturated fat and cholesterol so it will clog my arteries and kill me.

 FACT: If you’re a “show me the studies” kind of person – Diets high in saturated fat actually have been shown increase HDL, the “good” cholesterol and not affect LDL, the “bad” cholesterol (Journal of American College of Nutrition, 2004).
 Cholesterol does not clog arteries, and is essential for many functions in the body, including hormone production and regulation, proper digestion, and immune health.
-A fairly recent study actually shows that lowering cholesterol has no affect on plaque build-up in the arteries (American Journal of Cardiology, 2003).
-The modern epidemic of heart disease, should not be blamed on bacon, butter, and cream, but on unhealthy vegetable fats such as margarine, canola, corn, and soy oils as well as the groceries isles of other processed foods.
+A fairly recent study actually shows that lowering cholesterol has no effect on plaque build-up in the arteries (American Journal of Cardiology, 2003).
+The modern epidemic of heart disease, should not be blamed on bacon, butter, and cream, but on unhealthy vegetable fats such as margarine, canola, corn, and soy oils as well as the grocery aisles of other processed foods.

 If you’re more of an experiential learner, start eating high quality bacon from pastured pigs regularly as part of a nutrient dense, junk free diet.
 You’ll feel awesome and won’t die, I promise.
 At least not from the bacon.